 4. Mountain Dew and Taco Bell’s Music Download Campaign, 2011

-In 2011, Mountain Dew, collaborated with Taco Bell for a campaign that allowed guests to scan and download music for free via greenlabeldownload.com, a Mountain Dew and Taco Bell branded music download center.
+In 2011, Mountain Dew, collaborated with Taco Bell for a campaign that allowed guests to scan and download music for free via greenlabeldownload website, a Mountain Dew and Taco Bell branded music download center.
+The campaign got 197,106 scans.

 5. Heinz Environment Friendly Packaging Campaign in US Restaurants, 2012

 In 2012, Heinz printed a QR Code on ketchup bottles in US restaurants to promote it’s new environment-friendly packaging.
-Guests who scanned the QR Code were directed to a mobile contest with questions on sustainability.
+Scanning the QR Code directed to a mobile contest with questions on sustainability.

 Heinz reported that they received ~1 million scans via these QR Codes.